Tempur Sealy International (NYSE:TPX) Announces Earnings Results

-Tempur Sealy International (NYSE:TPX – Get Rating) issued its quarterly earnings data on Wednesday.
-The company reported $0.58 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.59 by ($0.01), Briefing.com reports.
-The company had revenue of $1.21 billion during the quarter, compared to analysts’ expectations of $1.26 billion.
+Tempur Sealy International (NYSE:TPX – Get Rating) released its quarterly earnings results on Wednesday.
+The company reported $0.58 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.59 by ($0.01), Briefing.com reports.
 Tempur Sealy International had a net margin of 12.19% and a return on equity of 272.95%.
-The firm’s revenue was up 3.6% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $0.79 earnings per share.
+The firm had revenue of $1.21 billion for the quarter, compared to the consensus estimate of $1.26 billion.
+During the same quarter last year, the company earned $0.79 earnings per share.
+The firm’s revenue was up 3.6% on a year-over-year basis.
 Tempur Sealy International updated its FY22 guidance to $2.60-2.80 EPS.

 Tempur Sealy International Dividend Announcement

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, August 25th.
-Investors of record on Thursday, August 11th will be given a $0.10 dividend.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 1.50%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, August 25th.
+Shareholders of record on Thursday, August 11th will be paid a dividend of $0.10 per share.
+This represents a $0.40 dividend on an annualized basis and a yield of 1.46%.
 The ex-dividend date is Wednesday, August 10th.
-Tempur Sealy International’s dividend payout ratio is currently 12.78%.
+Tempur Sealy International’s dividend payout ratio is 12.78%.

 Tempur Sealy International, Inc, together with its subsidiaries, designs, manufactures, markets, and distributes bedding products in the United States and internationally.
 It provides mattresses, foundations and adjustable foundations, and adjustable bases, as well as other products comprising pillows, mattress covers, sheets, cushions, and various other accessories and comfort products under the TEMPUR, Tempur-Pedic, Sealy, and Stearns & Foster brands.